Lombiq/Orchard-Ambassadors-Toolbox/IntroductoryTalkTemplate/Abstract.md

 **Showcasing Orchard Core CMS**

-A quick dive into working with the modern ASP.NET Core framework and web content management system (CMS) Orchard Core.
+Are you developing .NET web apps and are tired of reinventing the wheel with every project?
+Use a modern foundation to build on instead!
+In this session, we'll do a quick dive into working with the modern ASP.NET Core framework and web content management system (CMS) Orchard Core.
+We'll see what Orchard can provide you, how it goes beyond simple content management, and why you'd want to join such a cutting-edge open-source community.

 This talk aims to answer the following questions: